 NAEP will continue to report reading scores by selected student subgroups.
-Student subgroups are defined by the following characteristics, as required by the law: gender;

-race/ethnicity; socioeconomic status; disability status; and English learner status.
+Student subgroups are defined by the following characteristics, as required by the law: gender; race/ethnicity; family income, as measured by student eligibility for the National School Lunch Programsocioeconomic status; disability status; and English languagelearner status.
 In addition, results are reported by school characteristics, such as public/private, urban/rural, and region of the country.

 Because the 2026 NAEP Reading Framework seeks to capture the dynamic variability within student groups, NAEP disaggregates student group data to show, at a minimum, differences of socioeconomic status within the student subgroup of race/ethnicity.
 In NAEP Reading, as in other large-scale assessments, lower levels of achievement historically are correlated with poverty.
 Disaggregating results by socioeconomic status within subgroups will reveal subgroup differences in reading achievement that are associated with socioeconomic status.
-At the same time, the success of many schools in supporting high levels of achievement among students from low-SES backgrounds suggests that SES alone does not offer a sufficient explanation for reading performance and that additional contextual variables are crucial to better understand variability in reading (Mullis & Martin, 2019; OECD, 2019).
+At the same time, the success of many schools in supporting high levels of achievement among low-SES students suggests that SES alone does not offer a sufficient explanation for reading performance and that additional contextual variables are crucial to better understand variability in reading.
+It is important to note that on international assessments such as PIRLS (Mullis & Martin, 2019) and PISA (OECD, 2019), socioeconomic status (SES) does not predict achievement in reading comprehension as accurately in some other countries as it does in the U.S. Consequently, it seems likely that SES alone does not offer a direct or sufficient explanation for reading performance and that additional contextual variables are crucial to better understand variability in reading.
 Enhanced reporting can help policy makers and stakeholders better understand reading performances in context.
 For example, these data may allow policy makers to consider how access to resources that support rich literacy opportunities may serve as an underlying driver of achievement.

 Additional parsing of the results in this way could be important because the results might suggest that what is, on the surface, presumed to be a cohesive and static category may indeed include significant differences in access to resources.
 Examining SES and race/ethnicity with a more nuanced lens can surface factors that are highly amenable to change, e.g., resource allocation.
-When the data are disaggregated by states and TUDA districts, as described in the 2026 NAEP Reading Framework, they should thus be more helpful to stakeholders for addressing the needs revealed by the assessment.
+When the data are disaggregated by states and TUDA districts as described in the 2026 NAEP Reading Framework, they should thus be more helpful to stakeholders for addressing the needs revealed by the assessment.